theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/yunio-power-automate-with-create-multiple-items.md

 	- CURRENCY_ISO<br>
 	- PROFIT_CTR<br>
 	- NAME<br>
 6. Click :yunio-run: to testrun the service in yunIO :number-1:.
-For more information, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
+For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
 7. Click :yunio-run-download: to download the service definition :number-2:.<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive" }

-### Configuring a yunIO Custom Connector in Power Automate
+### Configure a yunIO Custom Connector in Power Automate

-To use the service created in [Creating a Service in yunIO](#creating-a-service-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
+To use the service created in [Create a Service in yunIO](#create-a-service-in-yunio) with Power Apps, it must be available as a custom connector in Power Automate.
 For information on how to integrate a yunIO service with Power Automate, see [Integrate a yunIO Service with Power Automate](integrate-a-yunio-service-with-power-automate.md).

 !!! note
     When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
     For more information about yunIO networking settings, see [yunIO Networking Scenarios](networking.md).

-### Creating Input Data
+### Create Input Data

 - Create data sets that include values for all fields in the table COSTCENTERLIST that are set to *Supplied by Caller* in the yunIO service.
 If needed, download the sample EXCEL file below.